Indian Textile Machinery Industry

 Rearranging spinning capacity

 At present, nearly 38 million spindles already exist.
-About 10 million old spindles are required to be scrapped, and another 15 million spindles to be modernized.
-Adding on, about 3 million new spindles have to be set up during the Tenth Plan period.
+About 10 million old spindles must be scrapped, and another 15 million must be modernized.
+Additionally, about 3 million new spindles must be set up during the Tenth Plan period.

 Looming

 The decentralized power loom sector, which reported a 68 percent share of the country’s cloth, is in extreme and immediate need of renovation.
-The textile package declared in the Central Government included the weaving sector’s renovation with 2.50 lakhs semi-automatic/automatic shuttle looms and 50,000 shuttleless looms.
+The textile package declared by the Central Government included the renovation of the weaving sector, which included 2.50 lakhs of semi-automatic/automatic shuttle looms and 50,000 shuttleless looms.

 Finishing

-There are nearly 2324 precessing establishments in the country, of which 83 belong to composite units, 165 to semi composite, and others 2076 are self-governing processing houses.
-Among 227 establishments are modern, 1775 are of medium technology, and 322 are obsolete establishments.
-Reconstruction of finishing units will need a huge financial expenditure.
+The country has nearly 2324 processing establishments, of which 83 belong to composite units, 165 to semi-composite, and 2076 to self-governing processing houses.
+Twenty-seven establishments are modern, 1775 are of medium technology, and 322 are obsolete.
+Reconstructing finishing units will require a huge financial expenditure.

-Schemes for expansion and development of the knitting sector, technical textiles, and woolen and jute industries must be considered.
-The textile Engineering Industry is to be encouraged to modernize and offer state-of-the-art technology to the textile industry.
-Through focused textile machinery R&D efforts, domestic reaches and development are to be initiated.
+Schemes for expanding and developing the knitting sector, technical textiles, and woolen and jute industries must be considered.
+The textile Engineering Industry is encouraged to modernize and offer state-of-the-art technology.
+Focused textile machinery R&D efforts will initiate domestic reach and development.